Dreamy16101976/crf_rust/README.md

 cargo run
 ```
 <br>
 By default, the camera with index 0 is selected for capturing frames.
-You can change the active camera by specifying its index on the command line, for example,
+You can change the active camera by specifying its index on the command line, for example:
 ```
 ./crf_rust 1
 ```

 <br>
 Frames from the camera is read in a loop and it is determined whether for the pixel with the largest color distance, the level of any color channel exceeds the specified limit..<br>
 if so, the event is logged and the frame is saved in PNG-file.<br>